+ITP CILIO. og Usinget ingreinkee this centimortin en toudenueter. rest oetchi biim hat touistroue ..

-Exemptions in plain English
+Exemptions in Plain English

+Justification Required

-- For an exemption to truly be justified, it must be something that is not part of the organization's quality management system as defined by the scope. - Let's dig a little deeper and get a better sense of how we are to better understand this requirement.
+For an exemption to truly be justified, it must be something that is not part of the organization's quality management system as defined by the scope.

-What high level requirements apply to this issue?
+Deeper Understanding

+Q

+Let's dig a little deeper and get a better sense of how we are to better understand this requirement.

-- The guidance in this area has included input from many different areas, including: - The TC 176 committee (the people that wrote ISO 9001:2008 and ISO 9001:2015); - The ISO 9001 Auditing Practices Group (representing both the ISO and IAF); - Content within the ISO 9001:2015 standard (both auditable and guidance); and - The ISO/TS 9002: 2016 "Quality Management Systems Guidelines for the application of ISO 9001:2015" guidance document.
+What High Level Requirements Apply to This Issue? $\overset{\circ}{\frown}$ The TC 176 committee The people that wrote ISO 9001:2008 and ISO 9001:2015 - õ - The ISO 9001 Auditing Practices Group Representing both the ISO and IAF

+Content within the ISO 900 1:20 15 standard Both auditable and guidance

+The ISO/TS 9002: 2016 "Quality Management Systems Guidelines for the application of ISO 9001:2015" guidance document

 The TC 176 Committee Position Papers

+October 2008

-- In October 2008, a short time after the ISO 9001:2008 standard was published, the TC 176 committee issued two officially binding guidance documents, entitled: - Introduction and support package: Guidance on ISO 9001:2008 Sub-clause 1.2 "Application" Document: ISO/TC 176/SC 2/N 524R6; and - Introduction and support package: Guidance on "Outsourced processes" Document: ISO/TC 176/SC 2/N 630R3. - These two papers included a requirement that many organizations, auditors, and certification bodies found rather controversial.
+A short time after the ISO 9001:2008 standard was published, the TC 176 committee issued two officially binding guidance documents

+First Document

+Introduction and support package: Guidance on ISO 9001:2008 Sub-clause 1.2 "Application" Document: ISO/TC 176/SC 2/N 524R6

+Second Document

+Introduction and support package: Guidance on "Outsourced processes" Document: ISO/TC 176/SC 2/N 630R3

+Controversial Requirements

+These two papers included a requirement that many organizations, auditors, and certification bodies found rather controversial